 Upon paying the Prepayment to the bank account indicated by the Operator and (or) submitting the Collateral, the Operator, not later than within 1 (one) working day, shall provide the Participant with the trading limit – an option to submit to the Exchange orders to buy on the level of the value of the Prepayment and (or) the Collateral, VAT deducted.

-If the Participant does not extend the term of validity of the Collateral in accordance with subpar.
-3.2.6, the Operator, 3 (three) weeks before the date of expiration of the Collateral, shall reduce the trading limit given to the Participant by the value of this Collateral, VAT deducted.
+If the Participant does not extend the term of validity of the Collateral in accordance with paragraph 157, the Operator, 3 (three) weeks before the date of expiration of the Collateral, shall reduce the trading limit given to the Participant by the value of this Collateral, VAT deducted.

 If the Participant exercises the fulfilled transactions for the purchase of products the delivery period of which matures 3 (three) weeks after the expiration of the date of validity of the Collateral provided by the Participant and the Participant does not extend the term of validity of the Collateral to the date that matures 3 (weeks) after the expiration of the delivery deadline for the products to be bought, the Operator shall issue to the Participant the Prepayment invoice for such Products bought on the Exchange and for the services rendered by the Operator in connection with the purchase of the products 3 (three) weeks before the deadline of the Collateral.
 The Participant shall pay up this Prepayment invoice within 9 (nine) calendar days after receiving this invoice.
 Otherwise the Operator shall be entitled to recourse to the organization that issued the Collateral with a request to fulfil the liabilities of the Participant.